aMarCruz/react-native-text-size/README.md

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-text-size` and add `RNTextSize.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libRNMeasureText.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNTextSize.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android